isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Flag empty statements that are not blocks and don't contain comments.
+Flag empty statements that are not blocks and don’t contain comments.

 ### <a name="Res-loop-counter"></a>ES.86: Avoid modifying loop control variables inside the body of raw for-loops